gkorland/cytoscapeneo4j/doc/template.md

 - type (java type like java.lang.String)
 - name (string)
 ###### id
-Copy the id of the Neo4j edge into the column
+Copy the id of the RedisGraph edge into the column
 ###### edgeType
-Copy the id of the Neo4j edge into the column
+Copy the id of the RedisGraph edge into the column

 ### copyall
 Use a copy all mapping strategy, all nodes and relations form the query are copied.